zaphB/sampleman/README.md

 <kbd><img width="500" src="https://github.com/zaphB/sampleman/blob/master/screenshots/gallery.jpg?raw=true"></kbd>

-## For developers

-If you wish to make changes in the code, you need to run sampleman from source.
+## Running From Source

-Make sure `node` and `npm` are installed on your system.
+To run sampleman from the source code, make sure that `node` and `npm` are installed on your system.
 Open up a shell and run `node --version` and `npm --version`, both should run without an error.
-Then, run `sampleman.sh` to start sampleman from source.
+Then, clone this repository and run `sampleman.sh` to start sampleman from source.

 Any changes in the `views/` and `public/` folders are effective after a refresh in the browser, changes in `bin/` and `scripts/` require stopping and restarting `sampleman.sh`.
 Standalone executables for common platforms can be built with the `build-releases.sh` script.